jewelmoe97/project-phase1/README.md

 ### Features:
-User-friendly
+*User-friendly

-type a task into the input field click some form of a add list button see the task string that u provided appear in the DOM after the add list button has been activated Responsive, on all devices
+*type a task into the input field

+*click some form of a add list button

+*see the task string that u provided appear in the DOM after the add list button has been activated

+*underline the task u have done by clicking Done button

+*delete the task that no longer wanted by clicking Delete button

+*Responsive, on all devices